normnXT/note-keeper/README.md

 ~~18.
 Resolve issue with z-score of dropdowns and popups of editor~~ ~~19.
 Look into other possible editors that might be easier, and look at their color/modal features~~ ~~20.
 Follow the guide!
-Read carefully. https://www.tiny.cloud/docs/tinymce/latest/creating-a-skin/~~
-18. Check onSubmit function in Record.jsx of mern-stack-example project.
-Browse other projects.
+Read carefully. https://www.tiny.cloud/docs/tinymce/latest/creating-a-skin/~~ ~~18.
+Check onSubmit function in Record.jsx of mern-stack-example project.
+Browse other projects.~~
 19. Add urls to .env and any other objects like port
+20. Comment the code
+21. Add a login screen
+22. Toastify messages
+23. Loading spinner
+24. create context folder
+~~22.
+Change google sign-in to square~~
+23. Use user id in mongo notes schema (do some more research first on account-based schemas)

 # Maybes